 We collect some personal information from web site members and from subscribers to our print products.
 In addition to name, address (postal and email), telephone number and credit card information, we may collect demographics and opinions of subscribers or potential subscribers to our magazines and web sites.
 Some of our sites collect data through on-site tools and applications designed to assist you.
 As well some sites feature sections geared to businesses and professionals where business-related data is collected.

 Canadian Military Family Magazine Ltd. collects information about readers and online users through our website.

 How do we use the information you obtain?

-We use the personal information we collect for three main purposes:
+We use the personal information we collect for two main purposes:

 We may also use information about subscribers’ and online users’ interests and preferences as well as feedback we receive from surveys to improve our products and customer service.
 We make all commercially-reasonable efforts to ensure that information is used responsibly and only for its intended purpose.

 Canadian Military Family Magazine Ltd. will from time to time conduct voluntary surveys of visitors to the site to obtain demographic information about them.
 Such information may be compiled and shared in an anonymous aggregate form with advertisers, but no personal details will be traceable or associated with specific individuals.